kevincon/dotaml/README.md

 #### VirtualEnv

 We use [VirtualEnv](http://www.virtualenv.org/en/latest/) to help facilitate getting setup on a new machine.
-There are a number of ways of installing it, depending on your operating system.
+There are [a number of ways of installing it](http://www.virtualenv.org/en/latest/virtualenv.html#installation), depending on your operating system.

-#### GFortran (required for installing scipy)
+#### GFortran

 [GFortran](http://gcc.gnu.org/wiki/GFortranBinaries) is required to install scipy.
 If you're running Mac OSX, we recommend using [Homebrew](http://brew.sh/) to install GFortran:

     brew install gfortran

-#### MongoDB and Database Backup (optional for just running recommendation engine)
+#### MongoDB, Database Backup, and Environment Variables (optional for just running recommendation engine)

 The data on Dota 2 matches we collected was stored in a MongoDB database.
 To extract the data to train new models, you must first [install MongoDB](http://docs.mongodb.org/manual/installation/).
 Then, [download the backup of our database](https://www.dropbox.com/s/jgflbwyicd56av7/dotabot_db.zip) and [restore it using this tutorial](http://docs.mongodb.org/manual/tutorial/backup-databases-with-binary-database-dumps/).

+Also, our data collection script, dotabot, uses a few environment variables for configuration so that these sensitive variables are not stored in the public repository.
+Therefore, you must initialize the following environment variables:

+    export DOTABOT_API_KEY=[steam web api key]
+    export DOTABOT_USERNAME=[email username]
+    export DOTABOT_PASSWORD=[email password]
+    export DOTABOT_HOSTNAME=[email outgoing smtp server]
+    export DOTABOT_DB_SERVER=[mongodb server]
+    export DOTABOT_DB_NAME=[mongodb database name]

 ### Clone the Repository